 The Research Technology Cheat Sheet

-While the areas above are split into various categories, there is a course a great deal of overlap between some of them.
+While the areas above are split into various categories, there is of course a great deal of overlap between some of them.
 Many of the research areas can also be examined in multiple ways – testing human responses to a video could be for a psychological experiment, marketing, or to test the video’s enjoyment – it all depends on what the video contains, and how it’s tested.

 Using these sensors together obviously leads to more impactful data, and ultimately provides more strength to findings.
 By using iMotions, it’s simple to integrate and sync multiple sensors to advance discoveries.
 Of course, each research question is unique, and exactly how the sensors are used can determine their suitability – if you’d like more help in starting up with advanced research then get in touch and we can see exactly which configuration is right for you.